TurtleCode84/total_secrecy/README.md

 # Total Secrecy
-### The Discord Adaptation of a popular social maniplation game.
+### The Discord adaptation of a popular social manipulation game.

 #### !!
 This bot is a work in progress, expect no documentation or functionality !!